 On a worldwide level, individual sports are regulated by the international federation (IF) that governs that sport.
 For example, soccer (football) is governed at the global level by FIFA (Fédération Internationale de Football Association).
 FIFA establishes the rules of game play as well as regulations governing players, agents, and referees.
 FIFA ensures compliance with its Disciplinary Code [pdf].
 FIFA’s Dispute Settlement Chamber hears labor disputes and disputes over training compensation and solidarity contribution.
-Selective decisions of the Dispute Settlement Chamber are available online from 2002 to the present.
+Selective decisions of the Dispute Resolution Chamber are available online from 2002 to 2007.

 Other international federations include

 - FIG (Fédération Internationale de Gymnastique)

 The governance structure for soccer is further supported by regional sports organizations (such as the UEFA – Union of European Football Associations) and national-level organizations (such as FIA – Football Association of Ireland).

 Along with the FIFA World Cup , the Olympic Games is the world’s most recognized international sporting event.
 Started in ancient Greece, the Olympic Games were revived in modern times in 1896.
 This timeline summarizes the Games from 1896 to the present time.
 This section will explain the organizational structure of the Olympic Games and illustrate the law-related functions of the various entities.
 For related information, see the International Paralympic Committee .